Domain-Adaptive Full-Face Gaze Estimation via Novel-View-Synthesis and Feature Disentanglement: Experiments

 \section{Experiments}

-We first verify the effectiveness of the angle range extension of the synthesized training data presented in Sec.~\ref{sec:data_synthesis} by data extrapolation experiments.
-We then evaluate the proposed \methodname~model for reducing the synthetic-to-real domain gap with an ablation study.
-Finally, we also compare multiple reconstruction methods on their effects on the final gaze estimation performance.
+We conduct data extrapolation experiments (Sec.~\ref{subsec:data_extrap}) to demonstrate the angle extension of our proposed data synthesis and the adaptation of our proposed \methodname with ablation studies.
+Additionally, we also compare multiple 3D face reconstruction methods in terms of their effects on the final gaze estimation performance as training data (Sec.~\ref{subsec:data_quality}).